 Of course, I’ve got to start this list with Marnie who is the first artist I discovered on Bluethumb.
 I’ve been following her journey from furniture designer to full-time artist for many years and love how she is continually evolving.
-Her latest pieces include abstract landscapes and female forms.
+Her latest pieces include abstract landscapes, soft pastel colours and female forms.

 2. Lauren Danger

 This artist creates mesmerizing landscape works using the most dreamy colour palettes you could imagine.
 I recently got one of her paintings for my office and could spend hours looking at it.
 If you’re looking for a serene piece of art that can add a big pop of colour, be sure to check out her profile.

 His abstract line drawings of faces and repetitive shapes can only be described as ‘cool’.
 Angus’ collection also includes original paintings of human forms in deep earthy colours.
 We recommend his works for moody and luxe interiors.

 4. Susie Monte